skiptools/skip-ui/README.md

 }
 ```

-This pattern allows SwiftUI to take advantage of Compose's UI state mechanisms internally while excluding it from `Activity` state restoration.
+This pattern allows SkipUI to take advantage of Compose's UI state mechanisms internally while excluding it from `Activity` state restoration.

 ## composeModifier

-In addition to `ComposeView` above, Skip offers the `composeModifier` SwiftUI modifier.
+In addition to `ComposeView` above, SkipUI offers the `composeModifier` SwiftUI modifier.
 This modifier allows you to apply any Compose modifiers to the underlying Compose view.
 It takes a block that accepts a single `androidx.compose.ui.Modifier` parameter and returns a `Modifier` as well.
 For example:

 ```swift
 #if SKIP